firebase/flutterfire/docs/cloud-messaging/receive.md

 ### Step 1 - Add a notification service extension

 - From XCode top menu go to: **File > New > Target...**
-- A modal will present a list of possible targets, scroll down or use the filter to select "Notification Service Extension".
-Click Next.
+- A modal will present a list of possible targets, scroll down or use the filter to select **Notification Service Extension**.
+Click **Next**.
-- Add a product name (use "ImageNotification" to follow along), set Language to Objective-C and click Finish.
+- Add a product name (use "ImageNotification" to follow along with with this tutorial), set Language to Objective-C and click **Finish**.
-- Enable the scheme by clicking Activate.
+- Enable the scheme by clicking **Activate**.

 ### Step 2 - Add target to the Podfile

 Ensure that your new extension has access to the Firebase/Messaging pod by adding it in the Podfile:

-- From the Navigator open the Podfile: Pods > Podfile
+- From the Navigator open the Podfile: **Pods > Podfile**
 - Scroll down to the bottom of the file and add:

 ```ruby